rd4com/ui-terminal-mojo/README.md

 (back where it was in the ui)

 The help overlay is a feature enabled by default,
-it's home is at the botton left of the screen,
+it's home is at the bottom left of the screen,
 This 🌱 teaches all the ui keys quickly to users.
 It collapse and expand on cursor hover.